yotamshemtov/Replication_shemtov2016/README.md

 * *drug_arrests_over_time.csv*: Data on arrests by cause of arrest over time.
 The source of the data is the FBI Uniform Crime Report.

 ### Code
-All the code in written in the **R** statistical programming launguage.
+All the code is written in the **R** statistical programming launguage.
 For each code file (.R) the associated log file (.Rout) is also included.

 ##### **Code file and the tables and figures it replicates**
 * *drug_crime.R* and *drug_crime.Rout*: Figure 1.